ernesto418/practical_guide_online_TPM2.0/Sign_and_verify.md

 ERROR: Verify signature failed!
 ```

-Nice!, but... what I do not want to verify it in a TPM? maybe with a commun sofware like Openssl?
+Nice!, but... what if I do not want to verify it in a TPM? maybe I want to use a commun sofware like Openssl?

 ## Verify with Openssl